The TOP Health Benefits of Using Coconut Oil

 Coconut oil helps fight infections

-We’ve already seen that coconut oil can help fight a variety of infections and that it aids your immune system thanks to the fatty acids such as lauric acid and capric acid.
-However the natural health benefits of coconut oil actually go far far beyond this as it is a versatile treatment for a variety of internal and external infections.
-It is these we are going to examine in this chapter.
+Another health benefit of coconut oil is its ability to aid your immune system thanks to the fatty acids such as lauric acid and capric acid.
+The natural health benefits of coconut oil actually go far far beyond this, because it is a versatile treatment for a variety of internal and external infections.
+It is these we are going to examine in this section.

 Firstly then externally coconut oil can be used to treat a variety of skin afflictions and is brilliant for cuts, scrapes and bruises.